alan-turing-institute/environmental-ds-book/README.md

 ## Acknowledgment

-This work was supported by Wave 1 of The UKRI Strategic Priorities Fund under the EPSRC Grant EP/W006022/1, particularly the Environment & Sustainability theme within that grant & The Alan Turing Institute
+This work was supported by Wave 1 of The UKRI Strategic Priorities Fund under the EPSRC Grant EP/W006022/1, particularly the Environment & Sustainability theme within that grant & The Alan Turing Institute.

 The project also thanks the [OLS-4 training programme](https://openlifesci.org/ols-4/projects-participants/) team, cohort and in special, Delphine Lariviere [Delphine-L](https://github.com/Delphine-L) (mentor) for all their valuable knowledge, discussions and feedback toward a common goal **Open Science for All**.